JaPossert/JaPossert/README.md

 - 👋 Hi, I’m @JaPossert

-- 👀 I’m interested in Information Processing Systems, like RoamResearch.
+- 👀 I’m interested in Information Processing Systems, like Tana.
 - 🌱 I’m currently learning how to work with coders as a non-coder systems architect
 - 💞️ I’m looking to collaborate on integrating information storage systems from Calendars and Note-taking Apps to Messaging Services.
-- 📫 How to reach me wonderfulconsulting.global@gmail.com

 My (coding) principles:
 - I contribute to code that has a pathway to sovereignity, meaning